 But what we need to realize is that we can’t dictate other people’s behaviors.
 You can do your best and still get rejected.

-Having stability and safety within yourself puts you in the mindset of ‘’I’m still a powerful badass woman and I’m still going to do what’s required of me in order to achieve my goal.
-This rejection is just a moment in my past, but I’m focused on creating my desired future and I’m not going to entertain the frequency of that rejection.
+Having stability and safety within yourself puts you in the mindset of ‘’I’m still a powerful badass woman and I’m still going to do what’s required of me to achieve my goal.
+This rejection is just a moment in my past, but I’m focused on creating my desired future and I’m not going to spend any more time thinking about that rejection than I need to.
 I’m moving forward.’’

 So don’t reject yourself.
 Your boyfriend/partner/parents/kids can reject you – but don’t reject yourself and hold yourself back from going after what you want.